 Enabling TLS is important to ensure that the VIM network is secure.
 TLS encrypts and authenticates communication to the cloud endpoints.
 When TLS is enabled, two additional pieces of information must be provided to the installer: haproxy.pem and haproxy-ca-crt.
-These must be placed in the ~ /installer-xxxx/openstack-configs directory.
+These must be placed in the ~ /installerxxxx/openstack-configs directory.

 - haproxy.pem is the server side certificate file in PEM format.
 It must include the server certificate, any intermediate certificates, and the private key for the server.
-The common name of the certificate must match the external\lb\vip\address and/or the external\lb\vip\fqdn as configured in the setup data.vaml file. - haproxy-ca.crt is the certificate of the trusted authority that signed the server-side.
+The common name of the certificate must match the external_lb_vip_address and/or the external_lb_vip_fqdn as configured in the setup_data.yaml file. - haproxy-ca.crt is the certificate of the trusted authority that signed the server-side.

-For production cloud, a trusted third-party CA provides these certificates according to your company IT policy.
-For cloud test or evaluation, self- signed certificates are used quickly enable TLS.
+For production cloud, these certificates are provided by a trusted third-party CA according to your company IT policy.
+For cloud test or evaluation, self-signed certificates are used quickly enable TLS.
 For convenience, the installer includes a script that creates and install self-signed certificates.